Alec Baldwin shooting triggers calls to ban guns on film sets | DW | 24.10.2021

 Cortese said he wants to push a bill banning live ammunition on film sets in the state of California.

-Police drama "The Rookie" announced the day after Hutchins' death to ban all live ammunition from its set, effective immediately, according to The Hollywood Reporter magazine.
+Police drama "The Rookie" announced the day after Hutchins' death that it was banning all live ammunition from its set, according to The Hollywood Reporter magazine.

 The gun Baldwin used was one of three that a firearms specialist had placed on a cart outside the building where a scene was being rehearsed, according to court records.